GluuFederation/docs-de-prod/docs/source/operation/vault.md

 ## Enabling AppRole Auth

-[AppRole](https://www.vaultproject.io/docs/auth/approle.html) auth is used by Gluu Server DE containers to access Vault secrets, so we need to enable and map the policy onto it:
+[AppRole](https://www.vaultproject.io/docs/auth/approle.html) auth is used by Gluu Server containers to access Vault secrets, so we need to enable and map the policy onto it:

 ```sh
 docker exec vault vault auth enable approle